 If you or someone you love has been fatally or non-fatally injured in a car accident involving one of the recalled vehicles listed below, contact the Kansas City car defect lawyers at Peterson & Associates, P.C.
-Our injury attorneys can investigate your claim regarding GM ignition switches and help you determine if you are eligible for compensation.
+Our product liability attorneys can investigate your claim regarding GM ignition switches and help you determine if you are eligible for compensation.
 We can help you make your next decision with clarity and confidence, backed by a proven history of claims success.

 Speak with our attorneys in a free legal consultation.

 On Feb.
 10, 2014, the initial announcement stated that more than 619,000 vehicles were being withdrawn to fix a defective ignition switch.
 Three days later, General Motors added 748,024 vehicles to the total.

 As investigations into potential auto accidents caused by the defect continued, a timeline reveals that General Motors did not act quickly enough.

 Many investigations into the number of accidents and injuries caused by this defect have been launched, as the affected vehicles were sold throughout North America.
 According to the Center for Auto Safety, a consumer watchdog group, an astounding 303 deaths could be linked to faulty airbags in Chevy Cobalt and Saturn Ion models alone.